caninereason/wink/README.md

 ## Admin Features

 1. **I want to** log in and log out of my admin account, **so that I can** have secure access to the website admin features while keeping this information protected.
-2. **I want to** manage the list of available artworks, including adding, editing, and deleting packages, **so that I can** edit and maintain the list, ensuring it is up to date and correct.
+2. **I want to** manage the list of available artworks, including adding, editing, and deleting items, **so that I can** edit and maintain the list, ensuring it is up to date and correct.
 3. **I want to** view a list of registered users and their profile information, **so that I can** address inquiries or issues and ensure a safe, secure, user-friendly experience.
 4. **I want to** receive notifications or emails when a new order is placed or when a user submits a review, **so that I can** be kept informed of important events happening on the website and respond in a timely fashion.